Nmap, Penetration Testing

 TCP Scan

 Tcp scan will scan for TCP port like port 22, 21, 23, 445 etc and ensure for listening port (open) through 3-way handshake connection between the source and destination port.
-If the port is open then source made request with SYN packet, a response destination sent SYN, ACK packet and then source sent ACK packets, at last source again sent RST, ACK packets.
+If the port is open, then the source makes a request with a SYN packet, the destination responds by sending a SYN, ACK packet, and then the source sends ACK packets; at last, the source again sends RST, ACK packets.

 Type following NMAP command for TCP scan as well as start Wireshark on another hand to capture the sent Packet.